Move to: Previous Day

 » Enjoy our Liturgical Seasons series of e-books!

-Old Calendar: Thursday after Pentecost; St. Augustine of Canterbury, archbishop and confessor; St. Bernard of Montjoux, priest (Hist)
+Old Calendar: Corpus Christi; St. Augustine of Canterbury, archbishop and confessor; St. Bernard of Montjoux, priest (RM); St. Germanus (RM)

 According to the 1962 Missal of St. John XXIII the Extraordinary Form of the Roman Rite, today is the feast of St. Augustine of Canterbury.
 He was sent by St. Gregory the Great to the Anglo-Saxons and is the great Apostle of England and the first Archbishop of Canterbury.
 He died in 604.
 His feast in the Ordinary Form of the Roman Rite is celebrated on May 27.

 Historically today is the feast of St. Bernard of Montjoux, an Italian churchman, founder of the Alpine hospices of Saint Bernard.
 His life was spent working among the people of the Val d'Aosta.
 He is the patron of mountaineers.

 Bernard may have been the son of Count Richard of Menthon.
 It seems more likely though that he was of Italian birth.
 Nothing is really known of his parentage and early life.